fly-apps/nodejs-planetscale-read-replicas/README.md

 fly scale count 3 --max-per-region=1
 ```

+**Note** If you run `fly scale show` you may see `Max Per Region: Not set`.
+This is a known issue however the value _is_ set.

-You can check where they have been placed by waiting a few moments and then running `fly status`.
-Wait a minute until all three vms have a status of `running`:
+Confirm the new vms have been placed by waiting a few moments and then running `fly status`.
+Wait a minute until all three have a status of `running`:

 ```
 Instances